-Programming in a high-level language (such as visual basic).
+Minimum Credits: 3 Maximum Credits: 3 Programming in a high-level language (such as visual basic).
 Integration of data collected into a database (such as access).
-Designed for business

-Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade
+Designed for business students.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: Lecture Grade